AlexisDrain/Arise1313/_Promo/Readme_Arise1313.txt

 - Use mouse or number keys 1 and 2 to select choices in dialogue.

 Notes:
-- performance is better on Chrome than Firefox.
+- Performance is better on Chrome than Firefox.
+- Performance is better with fullscreen disabled.
 - You cannot look up or down!
 This is intentional due to web game limits.
 Mouse lock on the web is bug-prone and unintuitive from my experience in making web FPS games.

 -----------------